mhrivnak/golockcost/README.rst

 As always, if performance is a concern, you should take your own measurements and determine how much channel overhead is acceptable for your particular use case.
-That said, this demonstations shows that channels should not be used to feed workers without giving at least some thought to how much time a worker will spend on each job.
+That said, this demonstration shows that channels should not be used to feed workers without giving at least some thought to how much time a worker will spend on each job.